 There are plenty of hotels and rental houses.
 I recommend staying in the north or south.
 This island is round about 64 km long.
 It is a long drive to get to the other side of the island, whether from the east or west.

 We always went swimming after a wonderful day in Sao Miguel.
 Piscina naturals are safe for swimming.
 These are my recommendations with a pool nearby or even in front.

 Pedras do Mar Resort & Spa has a fantastic location with spectacular mountains and Atlantic views.
 I highly recommend a room with a sea view.
 There is an indoor and outdoor pool, which is fantastic for swimming.
 In front of the hotel is a huge parking for rental cars.
 A bike rental is offered.
 A rich breakfast is included to start the day.

 Before we left the Azores, we spent two nights in the Comercial Azores Boutique Hostel.
 Although in the centre of PDL, it is very quiet at night.
 The owner of this beautiful hostel walked an extra mile for us.

 Don't miss out on my 9 Azores Guides; hikes, waterfalls, things to see and do, the best time, and my personal tips.

 Location and Tips

 Sao Miguel is the central hub of the 9 Azores Islands.
-It is a two hours flight from Portugal's mainland to Ponta Delgada.
+It is a two-hour flight from Portugal's mainland to Ponta Delgada.
 Most airlines offer direct flights to the Azores to PDL – Ponta Delgada.
-Continuing to the other islands works excellent with SATA Azores Airlines.
+Continuing to the other islands works excellently with SATA Azores Airlines.

-You easily can change your flight without any additional cost, just with a telephone call.
+You can easily change your flight without additional cost, just by telephone.
 Sport and diving equipment is free of charge; it only has to be added to your booking.